HarishSG-007/BANK_APP/README.md

 # BANK_APP
-A useful creation for banking purposes
+A useful console based creation for banking purposes